meshplay/meshplay/docs/_includes/compatibility/rancher.md

-## Install Meshery in Rancher Kubernetes cluster
+## Install Meshplay in Rancher Kubernetes cluster

 Once Docker is installed, the next step will be to install a Kubernetes cluster.
 Under "Settings" in the Docker Desktop application, enable *Kubernetes*.